AndrewL188/NetworkGo/DEVELOPMENT.md

 # Development Documentation

 ## Week 1
 This week I got the GUI and the basic layout of my game engine working, allowing the user to place pieces on the board by clicking in the window.
+The game engine has basic methods that allow external classes to request to change the board state, and handles some basic illegal moves (like playing outside of the board).

 ## Week 2